 Contractors are like anyone else, at the end of the day they are in it to make a profit.
 If they are faced with choosing a tile that is $0.10 cents less per tile they will probably choose the lowest price option.
 With the internet, homeowners are more able to buy direct from manufacturers and get exactly what they want.
 Take advantage of this.

 4.)
 Make Sure Subcontractors are Being Paid

 Did you know that if your general contractor is not paying the subcontractors that work for him/her they can put a lien on your home?
-It’s called “mechanics lien.”
+It’s called a “mechanics lien.”
 There are unethical contractors who may use the funds you pay them without paying their subs.

-The way to protect yourself against this mishap is to request a lien release when you write a check.
+The best way to protect yourself against this mishap is to request a lien release when you write a check.
 This is a bit more complicated, but let’s say your contractor says they need to pay the plumber on the job.
 You write a check to the contractor when they give you a lien release like this one, that verifies that the subcontractor was paid.